hamnaarif/Reveltek-Careers/Careers/Property_Coordinator.md

 - Oversee rent collections and payments.
 - Manage and coordinate property-related finances and budgets.
 - Provide excellent customer service to tenants and clients.
-- Additional Responsibilities for Digital Property Management and Leases:
-- Dealing with clients, inquiries, booking calendars, and fixing issues that tenants bring to our attention.
-- Ensuring compliance with all lease agreements and regulations.
-- Overseeing rent collections and payments.
-- Managing and coordinating property-related finances and budgets.

 ### Requirements
 - At least 2 years of experience in architectural design and construction project management